Rakhmanali/SimpleWSA/README.md

 The short description

-  The data access web service allows executing the PostgreSql functions by the HTTP requests.
+  The data access web service allows executing the PostgreSQL functions by the HTTP requests.
 To perform it a client should have the appropriate credentials.
 If credentials okay, then the data access web service creates a session, and returns a token.
-  To perform the request the client should select the PostgreSql function, fill parameters with appropriate values, attach the token (this library does it itself), and make the HTTP request.
+  To perform the request the client should select the PostgreSQL function, fill parameters with appropriate values, attach the token (this library does it itself), and make the HTTP request.
   The SimpleWSA library has been created to simplify this work.